Available with Standard or Advanced license.

 It is important to perform all of the network configuration before appending data to the network classes.
 The Add Tier tool creates a subnetwork name field with a nonnullable property to the underlying network feature classes and tables.
 This add field process can only be completed if the network feature classes and tables are empty.

-• Import network associations
+- Import network associations

-• Import subnetwork controllers
+- Import subnetwork controllers

-• Register as branch versioned (enterprise geodatabases).
+- Register as branch versioned (enterprise geodatabases).

-• Prior to registering as versioned, ensure prerequisites are met for all utility network feature classes and tables.
+- Before registering as versioned, ensure prerequisites are met for all utility network feature classes and tables.

-• Optionally, you can review and correct errors before registering as versioned.
-To perform quality assurance checks on your network, enable the network topology with the advanced option to Only generate errors.
+Optionally, you can review and correct errors before registering as versioned.
+To perform quality assurance checks on your network, enable the network topology with the advanced option Only generate errors checked.
 This updates errors for review without fully enabling the network topology to allow corrections to be made to the features by editing or making further adjustments to the network rule base.
 It is beneficial to do this before registering as branch versioned, because the network classes can still be edited when accessed directly from a database connection.

-• Enable the network topology.
+- Enable the network topology.

 For enterprise geodatabases, see Publish and consume services with a utility network for more information about sharing the utility network and related network feature classes.